Taiwan Coffee: Guide To The Best Taiwanese Beans

 Events like the Taiwan International Coffee Show Festival are held to promote awareness for Taiwanese coffee farmers and help develop local coffee production.
 The Specialty Coffee Association, in tandem with the Taiwan Coffee Association, has announced that in 2023, Taipei will host the World Latte Art Championship, the World Coffee Good Spirits Championship, and the World Coffee Roasting Championship (3).

 Home Grounds has compiled a review of the best Taiwanese coffees in 2023.
-Hint: some of the coffees rival high-quality coffees from more prominent growing regions.
+Hint: these coffees rival high-quality coffees from more prominent growing regions.
 We have looked into the recommended roast levels, tasting notes, and available grind types for these coffees.

 1. The Formosa Coffee – The Most Balanced